Canada: Foreign Investment Review

 Net benefit to Canada review

 In the case of corporations, an ‘acquisition of control’ is deemed to have occurred when more than 50 per cent of the voting shares of a corporation have been acquired by a person.
-In addition, an ‘acquisition of control’ of a corporation will be presumed to have occurred when one-third or more of the voting shares of a corporation have been acquired by a person, although this presumption may be rebutted by establishing that, upon the acquisition, the corporation is not controlled in fact by the acquirer through the ownership of voting shares.
+An ‘acquisition of control’ of a corporation will also be presumed to have occurred when one-third or more of the voting shares of a corporation have been acquired by a person, although this presumption may be rebutted by establishing that, upon the acquisition, the corporation is not in fact controlled by the acquirer through the ownership of voting shares.

 Other rules for the acquisition of control apply in the case of acquisitions of interests in partnerships, trusts, etc.

-direct acquisitions of a Canadian business require approval only if the aggregate book value of the assets of the entity carrying on the Canadian business and all other entities in Canada, control of which is being directly or indirectly acquired in the transaction, is equal to or greater than C$344 million (2013 threshold); and
+- direct acquisitions of a Canadian business require approval only if the aggregate book value of the assets of the entity carrying on the Canadian business and all other entities in Canada control of which is being directly or indirectly acquired in the transaction is equal to or greater than C$344 million (2013 threshold; the 2014 threshold is expected to be C$354 million); and

-indirect acquisitions (for example, acquisition of a foreign corporation that controls a Canadian corporation carrying on the Canadian business) are not subject to the approval requirement.
+- indirect acquisitions (eg, an acquisition of a foreign corporation that controls a Canadian corporation carrying on the Canadian business) are not subject to the approval requirement.

 Analogous rules apply in the case of asset purchase transactions.
 The review threshold is revised annually based on changes to domestic GDP.

-As a result of amendments to the Act in 2009, the threshold for review of acquisitions by WTO investors is to be raised after new regulations come into force.
-More specifically, the review threshold for acquisitions by WTO investors (other than WTO investors that are SOEs) of Canadian businesses not engaged in a cultural business will be increased to C$600 million, and thereafter to C$800 million and C$1 billion.
-Additionally, the method for determining value (except for acquisitions by SOEs) will be changed from a ‘book value’ to an ‘enterprise value’ test.
-Industry Canada has been actively engaged in drafting the regulations.
-However, the recent developments with respect to SOEs may result in further delays to their implementation.
+As a result of amendments to the Act in 2009, the threshold for review of acquisitions by WTO investors (other than WTO investors that are SOEs) is to be raised after new regulations come into force.
+More specifically, the review threshold for acquisitions by WTO investors (other than WTO investors that are SOEs) of Canadian businesses not engaged in a cultural business will be set at C$600 million and then increased over a four-year period to C$800 million and to C$1 billion, and thereafter further increased annually based on changes to Canada’s GDP.
+Additionally, the method for determining value (except in respect of investments by SOEs) will be changed from a ‘book value’ to an ‘enterprise value’ test.
+The latter test is meant to better reflect the value of a business as a going concern and the increasing importance of service and knowledge-based industries in which much of the value of a business may reside in intangible assets that are typically not recognised on a balance sheet.

 National security review